-- 8.1.
-Be able to swim defensively and aggressively in moving water. - 8.2.
-Know how to escape from a strainer. - 8.3.
-Be able to do a line-astern wade across shallow water.Be able to do a single-person wade across shallow water.
+- 7.1 Be able to swim defensively and aggressively in moving water. - 7.2 Know how to escape from a strainer. - 7.3 Be able to do a line-astern wade across shallow water.Be able to do a single-person wade across shallow water.Be able to do a wedge-shape wade across shallow water.

-8.1 What you should do if you enter the water
+7.1 What you should do if you enter the water

-If a rescuer enters the water they should be aware of:
+Where possible, a responder should not enter the water.
+If a responder falls into the water they should be aware of:

-- the dangers of the water and objects under the water - others in the water who may panic and grab the rescuer.
+- · the dangers of the water and objects under the water - others in the water who may panic and grab the responder.